 Source: Japan in Traditional and Postmodern Perspectives, edited by Charles Wei-hsun Fu and Steven Heine

-A thing which strikes me with the concept of "ma" is its perhaps relationship to the gun and its bullets.
+A thing that strikes me with the concept of Ma is its perhaps relationship to the gun and its bullets.
 Charlotte describes the gun as being empty.
-Which, in a sense, would be "ma".
+Which, in a sense, would be Ma.
 Then Humbert finds that the gun is loaded after all.
 Ma makes of an unloaded gun something about which can be said, "That's what they all say.
 I didn't know it was loaded."

 There are seven of these traveling through the wall black-outs in the film.
-The 7th is isolated from these first six and doesn't occur until Beardsley, after the play, during the argument between Lolita and Humbert which leads to her slipping away in the night then their taking to the road again.
+The 7th is isolated from these first six and doesn't occur until Beardsley, after the play, during the argument between Lolita and Humbert that leads to her slipping away in the night and Humbert subsequently finding her at a phone booth.